-318. MILTON.-Milton's English Poems, with attention to their religious and political background.
+318. Milton.-Milton's English Poems, with attention to their religious and political background.

 Three times a week.
 Credit, three semester hours.
 Alternates with English 312.
-Offered in 1941-1942.
+Not offered in 1942-1943.

-319. WORLD LITERATURE.-A course in foreign literature, excluding that of Greece and Rome, which has influenced English and American literature and civilization.
+319. World Literature.-A course in foreign literature, excluding that of Greece and Rome, which has influenced English and American literature and civilization.

-321. Seventeenth Century Literature.-A survey of the most important non-dramatic poetry and prose of the seventeenth century.
+321. SEVENTEENTH CENTURY LITERATURE.-A survey of the most important non-dramatic poetry and prose of the seventeenth century.